 - Allow the employee to take paid rest breaks and unpaid meal breaks as required by local laws and authorized by the employer

 Important: You must not start work until the employee completes onboarding with their employer (the third-party staffing agency).
 This process can include background checks, and other steps required by law or by the employer.
 On average, for U.S. based staffing vendor employees it takes 3-5 business days to complete the entire onboarding process.
-For those outside the U.S., the process is typically completed within 30 days.
 Any work that happens before the onboarding process is complete will be your company’s responsibility.

 Once complete, we will notify you, and the staffing agency will provide the employee with instructions on logging their time and getting paid.
 You can then seamlessly communicate and pay through Upwork platform.

 Official timekeeping will occur between the employee and their employer; the contract on Upwork will be "paused" to prevent duplicate reporting.

 Upwork Payroll is generally available for administrative and professional level environments such as clerical, legal, technology, video production, etc. It is not available for work involving manual labor, heavy equipment, or driving.
 For further information on how Upwork Payroll can help your business click here (If you are an Enterprise client please contact your account representative.)